 There is important information in this booklet to help you decide on your option preferences.
 Please discuss this with your parents and seek their advice.
-Additional guidance will be made available online via Curriculum Resources and through your tutors.
-You can also contact relevant subject leaders via email, or attend the Options Evening on 21st February.
+Additional guidance will be made available on our website, online via Curriculum Resources and through your tutors.
+You can also contact relevant subject leaders via email, or attend the Options Evening on 5th March 2025.
 If you need it we can also arrange an appointment with our independent careers adviser, Ms Sue Willmott.

-Your online option forms will need to be submitted by the 22nd March 2024 in order that we can start to build the timetable.
+Your online option forms will need to be submitted by the 28th March 2025 in order that we can start to build the timetable.